SKULSHADY/material-rounded-theme/README.md

 # Material You Theme - A Fully Featured Implementation of Material Design 3 for Home Assistant

 A theme for Home Assistant influenced by Google apps and Material Design 3 by Google on Android.
-The source of truth for this themes design decisions are the [Material Design 3 specifications](https://m3.material.io/).
+The source of truth for this theme's design decisions are the [Material Design 3 specifications](https://m3.material.io/).
 This theme and its companion module implement the latest Material Expressive updates to Material Design 3.

 <img src="https://raw.githubusercontent.com/Nerwyn/material-you-theme/expressive/assets/material-you-rgb.png" width="750"/>